john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 **Fun Fact**: when a "function" is part of a class, we call it a "method".

 Classes can help you organize your code.
 Find a core concept or idea (like a file, a plot, or a database) and make a class out of it.
 This will help you organize your code and your thoughts.
 Things that belong to your idea will become variables or methods inside of the class.
-And when thinking about larger amounts of code we will only have to think about the logic of one class at a time.
+This will help you keep everything else separate.
+When thinking about larger amounts of code, you will only have to think about one class at a time.

 ### Classes are Blueprints

 A class is a blueprint for an idea.

 First, some jargon.
 An "object" is a specific instance of a "class".
-For instance, if I have a "student" class, each "student" would have a few pieces of information attached to it: name, student id, grades, etc. But if I make a particular student named "beth", then we would say "beth is an object of the student class".
+For instance, if I have a "student" class, each "student" would have a few pieces of information attached to it: name, student id, grades, etc. But if you make a particular student named "beth", then we would say "beth is an object of the student class".
 Or we might say "an object is an instance of a class".

 Enough talk, let's look at an example: